cx-language/cx/doc/spec.md

 be a tuple type to allow the function to return multiple values with a lightweight syntax.

+Parameter and return types may not have a top-level `mutable` modifier.

 #### Member functions

 Member functions are just like normal functions, except that they receive an